Introduction

 Undoing commits with git checkout

 The git checkout command will checkout the previous commit, b235bf4, putting the repository in a state before the improvements commit happens.
-As a result of checking, the repository state will be "detached HEAD".
+As a result, the repository state will be "detached HEAD".
 Being in a detached state means that each new commit made will be orphaned when branches are switched back to an established branch.
-Orphaned commits are prepared for being deleted by Git garbage collector that runs on a configured interval permanently destroying orphaned commits.
-For avoiding this,make sure that you are on a branch.
-From the detached HEAD state of the repo, you can invoke git checkout -b new_branch_without_improvement_commit .
+Orphaned commits may eventually be removed by Git's garbage collector.
+To avoid losing work, create a branch from this state.
+From the detached HEAD state of the repo, you can invoke git checkout -b new_branch_without_improvement_commit.
 Consequently, you will have a new branch named new_branch_without_improvement_commit and switch to that state.
-Now we have a new history timeline without the 234be24 commit.
-At this stage, when we no longer have the 234be24 commit, we can look at some undoing strategies.
+Now we have a new history timeline without the 863fa8e commit.
+At this stage, when we no longer have the 863fa8e commit, we can look at some undoing strategies.

 Undoing a public commit with git revert